The Virtue of Patience

 “Indeed, Allah is with the patient.”
 [Al-Baqarah 2:153]

 What is the need of worry when the Creator and the Supreme is with you?
 Yes, you need no more worries.
 It may take a big heart sometimes.
-But the better understanding of the Holy Quran and Seerah (life study of the Prophet Muhammad PBUH) will give you the required strength and courage.
+But a better understanding of the Holy Quran and Seerah (life study of the Prophet Muhammad PBUH) will give you the required strength and courage.

 The Reward of Patience